-An advanced study in painting and composition with an emphasis on experimentation in media, technique, and concept.
+This course is an advanced study in painting and composition with an emphasis on experimentation in media, technique, and concept.
 Lecture: one hour per week.
 Studio: four hours per week.
 Prerequisite: AR 141.
-Since this is a required course for Art & Design majors the priority for acceptance in this course is: 1) Art & Design majors, 2) Art & Design minors, and 3) non-Art & Design majors. \$40 lab fee.
+Priority for acceptance in this course is: 1) Art & Design majors, 2) Art & Design minors, and 3) non-Art & Design majors. (\$40 lab fee).

-AR 245 Relief Printmaking In Oaxaca: 3 semester hours

-Produce relief prints inspired by the rich cultural tradition and beauty of Oaxaca, Mexico.
+AR 245 Relief Printmaking In Oaxaca, Mexico: 3 semester hours Produce relief prints inspired by the rich cultural tradition and beauty of Oaxaca, Mexico.
 Students will observe and draw ruins at the archeological site of Monte Alban, artifacts at the regional museum and handsome handicrafts at the city markets.
 The drawings will be translated into relief prints by choosing from a variety of color processes including: the subtractive wood block, the multi-block linoleum, or cardboard collagraph.
 Students will also visit graphic arts galleries, museums, and artist's workshops.
 During their free time, students will have the opportunity to explore Oaxaca and the surrounding villages known for their handicrafts.
-Estimated additional travel costs: \$1800 plus meals.
+No prerequisites.
+Travel costs required.